sorinar329/SUTURO-blenderproc/README.md

 Blenderproc implementation for the SUTURO Project
 # About
 - Einleitung, ToDo: Sorin

+The Suturo Blenderproc Synthetic Data-generation is a tool created for the Suturo project, based on the blenderproc framework, that generates a dataset for model training by considering some parameters.
+This method should ease the process of acquiring annotated data in a high amount, relatively fast and without manually annotation.
+The output of this tool is a dataset that contains segmentation masks and bounding boxes for all objects in the data.
+The parameters that can be configured are for example the wanted objects, the scene, lighting strength and more, this can be read in the User Configuration section.
 ## Object Sampling
 - Randomization Sampling bla bla ToDo: Naser
 ## Camera Sampling